Self-persuasion: Motivation

-Role Playing
+Role-playing

 The experiment below discusses the effects that role-playing can have on self-persuasion.

-Subjects first expressed their own positions on whether college education should be general (liberal arts) or specialized (career preparatory), then were led to accept that they would write essays supporting one or the other of these positions.
+Subjects first expressed their positions on whether college education should be general (liberal arts) or specialized (career preparatory), then were led to accept that they would write essays supporting one or the other of these positions.
 Next, they judged the validity of a standard set of statements representing both views and again expressed their opinions on the same issue.
-Validity judgments indicated that subjects tended strongly to accept arguments supporting their own positions and reject opposing ones when expecting to defend their own positions, but accepted nearly equal numbers of arguments on both sides when expecting to advocate the opposing position.
-Final opinion judgments were influenced in the direction of the assigned position even though the role-playing task was not performed.
+Validity judgments indicated that subjects tended strongly to accept arguments supporting their positions and reject opposing ones when expecting to defend their positions, but accepted nearly equal numbers of arguments on both sides when expecting to advocate the opposing position.
+Final opinion judgments were influenced by the assigned position's direction even though the role-playing task was not performed.
 It was concluded that the effectiveness of role-playing in inducing opinion change may be due in large to its success in getting subjects to evaluate.

 As time moves forward, role-playing and self-persuasion have amassed.
-It has become established as a very effective tool for education, management, forecasting choices in conflicts and negotiations.
-The understanding of role-playing also allows us opportunities to understand the situations that we may not have seen prior to involving a number of things from social economics, environmental situations, and political viewpoints.
-Role-playing is also a way for people to develop certain skills such as listening, conflict resolution and management effectiveness.
+It has become established as a very effective tool for education, management, and forecasting choices in conflicts and negotiations.
+The understanding of role-playing also allows us opportunities to understand situations that we may not have seen before involving several things from social economics, environmental situations, and political viewpoints.
+Role-playing is also a way for people to develop certain skills such as listening, conflict resolution, and management effectiveness.

-Through recent studies involving role-playing and the ability role-playing has on changing a person's mind is producing information that indicates passive affects role-playing once had are less now and communication through role-playing is more accepted.
-The base for the effectiveness of role-playing procedures in persuasion is poorly understood, although a number of hypotheses have been advanced.
+Recent studies involving role-playing and the ability role-playing has to change a person's mind are producing information that indicates passive effects role-playing once had are less now and communication through role-playing is more accepted.
+The basis for the effectiveness of role-playing procedures in persuasion is poorly understood, although several hypotheses have been advanced.

-The five hypotheses below, although not directly tested in present research, must be regarded as promising.
+The five hypotheses below, although not directly tested in the present research, must be regarded as promising.